Generic Name: atazanavir (A-ta-ZAN-a-vir)

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
-You will need to discuss the benefits and risks of using atazanavir while you are pregnant.
-It is not known if atazanavir is found in breast milk.
+You will need to discuss the benefits and risks of using Atazanavir while you are pregnant.
+It is not known if this medicine is found in breast milk.
 Mothers infected with HIV should not breast-feed.
-There is a risk of passing the HIV infection or atazanavir to the baby.
+There is a risk of passing the HIV infection or Atazanavir to the baby.

 All medicines may cause side effects, but many people have no, or minor, side effects.
 Check with your doctor if any of these most COMMON side effects persist or become bothersome:

 Seek medical attention right away if any of these SEVERE side effects occur: